mnaberez/vwradio/kwp1281_tool/README.md

  - VW Gamma 5 (TechniSat)
  - VW Rhapsody (TechniSat)

+It also reliably communicates with this engine control module:

+ - VW Golf/Jetta Mk3 ABA 2.0L Motronic M5.9 (Bosch)

-It is likely to work with more radios and other modules as well.
+It is likely to work with other modules as well.